Be the Change that you want to See In Your Followers – Transformational Leadership

 Success Factors:

-With high expectations for the team and themselves, transformational leaders become the role model of standard professional behaviour rather than keep on saying it loudly and not bringing into any practical examples.
+With high expectations for the team and themselves, transformational leaders become role models of standard professional behaviour rather than keep on saying it loudly and not bringing any practical examples.
 They aim to:

 • Inspire the team to rise above the challenges.